2 Chronicles Chapter 24

 “Because ye have forsaken the Lord, he hath also forsaken you”: Because they had forsaken the worship of God, as the Targum, God had forsaken them, and was about to give them up into the hand of their enemies.

 God tried to warn them through Zechariah.
 He was priest, because he was the son of Jehoiada.
 The words that he spoke to them were not his own, but the Words the Spirit of the LORD had given him for them.
 There has always been a Zechariah, who will endanger his own life to bring the message of truth to the people.
 He was trying to cause them to repent, and return to the LORD.
-Many a servant of God, like Zechariah here, has paid with his life to bring the truth.
+Many a servant of God, like Zechariah here, has paid with his life for bringing the truth.
 They stoned Stephen to death for the very same thing.

 Verses 21-22: Joash’s treatment of Jehoiada’s “son” is reminiscent of Asa’s dealing with Hanani (16:10).